CassidyExum/dsc-phase-2-project-v2-3/README.md

 The fourth model scored .61, which was the same as the second model.

-## Eliminating Outliars and Trying Again
+## Eliminating Outliers and Trying Again

 At this point I realized that using the entire dataset was probably throwing things off.
-62% is ok, but wanted to try and do better.
+62% is ok, but I wanted to try and do better.
 I decided to limit the data down to 0 < x < 2,500,000 price, rather than all the way up to the max (roughly 8,000,000).
-The first model done with this used every features (suggested from Recursive Feature Selection), and resulted in a score of .71.
+The first model done with this used every feature (suggested from Recursive Feature Selection), and resulted in a score of .71.
 This is the best score so far.
-I made an attempt to iterate on this approach, and limit outliars further.
+I made an attempt to iterate on this approach, and limit outliers further.
 The 75th percentile was around 800,000 price, so I chose 1,000,000 as the cutoff point.
 I once again used Recursive Feature Selection, used the features offered, and obtained a similar score of .70.

 With this result I decided that the .71 was a good stopping point.